Set up Adobe Target with Platform Web SDK

 If you are using Google Chrome as your browser, the Visual Experience Composer (VEC) helper extension is required to load the site properly for editing in the VEC.

-1. Navigate to Target
+1. Navigate to the Adobe Target interface

 2. Create an Experience Targeting (XT) activity using the Luma homepage for the activity URL